boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Successful Notification with Retransmission

-Unlike the example depicted in {{sn}}, {{sretrans}} illustrates the behavior that is experienced  when a subset of Map-Notift messages are lost during their transfer.
+Unlike the example depicted in {{sn}}, {{sretrans}} illustrates the behavior that is experienced  when a subset of Map-Notify messages are lost during their transfer.
 This example assumes that at least one of these Map-Notify messages is received by the target xTR.

 ~~~~ aasvg
                      +---+                          +----+